 It is assumed that SSH key-based authentication is already in place.
-The relevant port on the host must also be open to inbound connections from the remote machine.
+The relevant port on the host must also be open to inbound connections from the remote machine, and is hence suitable for use within trusted networks.

 SSH Tunnelling